AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 ---
 title: "How to Add a Copy-to-Clipboard Button to Your Jekyll Blog"
 description: Learn how to add a copy-to-clipboard button to your Jekyll blog using some clever Liquid templating and just a few lines of JavaScript.
-tags: [dev, frontend, jekyll, liquid, javascript]
+tags: [dev, jekyll, liquid, javascript]
 keywords: [copy to clipboard button]
 isCanonical: true
-lastUpdated: 2020-03-17
+lastUpdated: 2020-05-17
 ---

 I'm always looking for ways to improve my site's user experience without toppling the precarious house of cards that is cross-browser compatibility (Internet Explorer be damned).